 Meanwhile, Jesse visits Saul, who gives Jesse his share of the money from Walt's big meth sale to Gus as per Walt's instructions.
 He then rants about Walt refusing to cook, and asks Jesse if he can talk sense into Walt.
 Jesse, however, has a proposition for Saul...

-At a retirement home, Casa Tranquila, the cartel-employed Cousins pay a visit to a familiar figure: their uncle, Hector "Tio" Salamanca.
+At a retirement home, Casa Tranquila, the two mysterious men from the last episode pay a visit to a familiar figure: their uncle, wheelchair-bound Hector "Tio" Salamanca.
+It's clear that these are the Cousins that Tuco had once referenced to Walt and Jesse.
 The Cousins take a Ouija board, and one runs his fingers over each letter, with Hector ringing his bell over each letter in the name he wants to spell out.
 The other writes down each letter, eventually spelling out "WALTER WHITE", a name that makes Hector ring his bell furiously.

-As Junior visits Walt and Walt tries to explain to him that his mother had her reasons for the way she treated him; Saul meets with Mr. and Mrs. Pinkman, who are selling the house Jesse once lived in, and their lawyer.
-Saul explains that he has a client who is interested in buying the home.
+As Junior visits Walt and Walt vaguely tries to explain to him that his mother had her reasons for the way she treated him, Saul meets with Mr. and Mrs. Pinkman and their lawyer.
+Saul explains that he has a client who is interested in buying Jesse's aunt's old home.
 The buying price is approximately $800,000, but Saul's client has a counter offer: $400,000 in cash.
-Before the Pinkmans can walk out in disgust at the offer, Saul explains that they had committed a felony by excluding the existence of a meth lab on the premises in the house's disclosure statement, and that if they refused the offer, Saul could sue them and have the residence encumbered.
-Mr. and Mrs. Pinkman and their lawyer are left speechless and fearful they could end up facing litigations and fail to recoup the money they spent on renovations.
+Before the Pinkmans can walk out in disgust at the offer, claiming to have spent almost that much renovating the house, Saul explains that they had committed a felony by excluding the existence of a meth lab on the premises in the house's disclosure statement, and that if they refused the offer, Saul could sue them and have the residence encumbered.
+Mr. and Mrs. Pinkman and their lawyer are left speechless.

-Walt drives Junior home, and brings a pizza with him so that he could have a family dinner in his own house.
-Skyler, however, adamantly refuses to let him in the house, forcing Walt to leave, but not before tossing the pizza onto the roof of the house in a fit of rage, which prompts Skyler to call Walt the following morning, warning him that she would get a restraining order if he did not relent.
+Walt drives Junior home, and brings a pizza with him intended for a family dinner.
+Skyler, however, adamantly refuses to let him in the house, forcing Walt to leave, but not before tossing the pizza onto the roof of the house in a fit of rage.
+This prompts Skyler to call Walt the following morning, warning him that she would get a restraining order if he did not relent.

 As the Pinkmans take the last of their belongings from the house they sold, Jesse appears.
-He taunts his parents with the fact that the house was now his, having bought it and rattling a set of keys for the house in front of them.
+He walks up to the front door and reveals to his parents that he bought the house, showing them his new set of keys before going inside.

 Mike, working for Saul, installs surveillance bugs throughout the White residence.
 He falls back when he sees Walt pull in with his belongings and break into the house through the crawl space.
-He watches as another car pulls in, and the Cousins step out, one brandishing an axe and infiltrating the house.
+He watches as another car pulls in and the Cousins step out, one brandishing an axe, and enter the house through the door Walt had left unlocked.

 As Walt takes a shower, the Cousins sit on his bed and wait for him to emerge from the bathroom.
 Mike contacts Victor and tells him to relay an important message to their employer, Gus Fring.
 A text is sent to the Cousins, consisting only of one word: "POLLOS".
 This forces the Cousins to leave, with Walt being none the wiser to the attempt on his life.